 Each year, deserving students from area colleges and universities compete for The PR Club’s William M. Cavanaugh Memorial Scholarship.
 Applicants must have specific career goals in public relations, publicity or related field, and have a demonstrated record of scholastic achievement.
 Financial need is also considered in making a scholarship award.
 All scholarship candidates are screened by the club’s Scholarship Committee, with the scholarship award presented at the annual Bell Ringers Awards in June.

-In 2024, The PR Club time capsule, which now resides safely with the current board, will be unsealed.
+In 2024, The PR Club time capsule, which now resides safely with the current board, was unsealed at the 56th Annual Bell Ringer Awards.
 Assembled in 1984 as part of the club’s 35th anniversary celebration, the time capsule contains artifacts from various communications activities and media memorabilia collected during the course of the year.
 Details of the capsule’s contents are on file at Boston University’s College of Communications library at 640 Commonwealth Avenue, and with the Vice President, standards and practices.
 The capsule was last visited in May, 2018 to check on its condition.

 In 1969, on The PR Club’s 20th anniversary, the Bell Ringer Awards program was instituted to recognize public relations work which demonstrates excellence in creative planning and professional education and exhibits a high degree of success in reaching predetermined objectives.
 Gerry Powers, professor of public relations at Boston University, was the first Bell Ringer chair.